miguilimzero/filament-auto-panel/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/miguilim/filament-auto.svg?style=flat-square)](https://packagist.org/packages/miguilim/filament-auto)
 [![Total Downloads](https://img.shields.io/packagist/dt/miguilim/filament-auto.svg?style=flat-square)](https://packagist.org/packages/miguilim/filament-auto)

-A plugin to construct your Filament Admin Panel resources, forms and views at execution time like magic.
+Construct your Filament admin panel Resources and Relation Managers at execution time like magic.
-This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database table schema.
+This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database current table schema.

 > [!IMPORTANT]
-> This package is intended for Admin Panels, similar to how Laravel Nova works + everything auto-generated.
+> This package is intended for admin panels, similar to how Laravel Nova works + everything auto-generated.
 You can also think it as a database management tool.
 If you feels you need a more customized resource, re-consider to not use this package.

 ## Contents